urakubo/Dojo-standalone/README.md

 	- <https://www.rhoana.org/dojo/>
 1. Select Dojo -> Open Dojo Folder from a pulldown menu, and specify the folder of the sample EM/segmentation data.
 2. Dojo will launch as a web application.
 Please push the "Reload" button first if Dojo is in trouble.
 You will also see Dojo if you copy the URL [ http://X.X.X.X:8888/dojo/ ] and past it to the address bar of the other web browser.
 You can also use Dojo through in the  web browsers in other PCs within the same LAN.
 3. The usage of Dojo is described in the original web page [ https://www.rhoana.org/dojo/ ] .
-Briefly, You can move the layers by w/s keys, and change the opacity of segmentation by c/d keys.
+Briefly, you can move between the layers by w/s keys, and change the opacity of segmentation by c/d keys.
 4. You can import new EM images and export their segmentation through the Dojo pulldown menu.